-Is able to correctly use the terms of organic chemistry, and is capable of substantial discussion within the framework of lectures given in the keywords;
+- is able to correctly use the terms of organic chemistry, and is capable of substantial discussion within the framework of lectures given in the keywords;

-Are generally able to independently read and understand the field of organic chemistry, materials, and a summary of both oral and written form;
+- is able to independently read and understand the field of organic chemistry, materials, and a summary of both oral and written form;

-Is able to work safely in the lab;
+- is able to work safely in the lab;

-Is able to relate learned material on practical activities in the laboratory, the experiments associated with the outputs of the real-life problems;
+- is able to relate learned material on practical activities in the laboratory, the experiments associated with the outputs of the real-life problems;

-Has basic knowledge about organic synthesis, separation , purifications and analysis of the reaction products.
+- has basic knowledge about organic synthesis, separation , purifications and analysis of the reaction products.